JakBul/Book_Manager/README.md

 * **Books Page**

 This page is the most important one of the whole project.
 It shows in order all the uploaded books to the database.
 The user can see an image of the book, the name of the book, the category, the author, the short book summary and which user added it.
-There is an additional button provided which will lead the user to the Amazon Marketplace (with fake tag).
+There is an additional button provided which will lead the user to the Amazon Marketplace (with a fake tag).

 ![screenshot](documentation/books_page.png)